syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/date-navigations.md

 ---
 layout: post
-title: Dates, Navigations and Gestures for Schedule in Xamarin.Android
+title: Dates, Navigations and Gestures of Syncfusion Schedule in Android
 description: How to Navigate date, enable or disable navigation and other functionalities of Schedule control in Xamarin.Android.
 platform: Xamarin.Android
 control: SfSchedule